 Symptomatic therapy in neurodegenerative diseases (NDD) is very limited.
 Since introduction of the cholinesterase inhibitors in 1995 and Memantine in 2002, there have been no new available pharmaceutical therapies.
 As a result, researchers are looking beyond chemicals for a means to ameliorate cognitive impairment.
-Neuromodulation, particularly tDCS has garnered increasing attention as a potential ancillary symptomatic brain therapy for neurological and psychiatric conditions, reaching the level of being made clinically available for pain and depression
+Neuromodulation, particularly tDCS has garnered increasing attention as a potential ancillary symptomatic brain therapy for neurological and psychiatric conditions, reaching the level of being made clinically available for pain and depression [1, 2].

 In tDCS, two electrodes (anode and cathode) are secured to the scalp and continuous current flows through the brain from anode to cathode, which modulates corresponding neural activity.
 It has been theorized that if these neuronal pathways are activated to a certain level, a long-lasting change will occur in the network which allows information to be more easily retrieved or remembered.
 Consistent with this hypothesis, recent studies at a few centers have shown clinically meaningful improvement in individuals with neurodegenerative diseases treated with transcranial direct current stimulation (tDCS).
 For instance, we have previously shown a robust effect of improved picture naming [3-4] in individuals with Primary Progressive Aphasia (PPA) and people living with dementia who also suffered from anomia [5].
 We have also published case reports where tDCS improved the quality of life in an individual with advanced dementia [6] and walking speed in a person with Progressive Supranuclear Palsy [7].
 Others have found similar results [8-10].
+We have shown that anomia (picture naming deficits) is improved with seven to ten daily half-hour sessions of tDCS along with language training, for both AD and FTD [3-7, 28, 32-34], with effects lasting several weeks.

 Despite these encouraging results, studies examining tDCS for people with dementia have produced variable results.
-For example, Khedr et al. [11] reported positive tDCS effects, whereas Cottelli et al. [12] and Suemoto et al. [13] reported no improvement or equivalence to a placebo condition.
+For example, Khedr et al. [11] reported positive tDCS effects, whereas Cottelli et al.[12] and Suemoto et al.[13] reported no improvement or equivalence to a placebo condition.
 Neuromodulation, however, is both diverse and relatively recent, with differences between approaches, techniques, and electrode montages across studies, making it difficult to compare results.
 As reported by Prehn and Flöel [14] in their review of tDCS for people with dementia: "The most effective stimulation parameters for enhancing cognitive function in older subjects and patients with AD and MCI are still unclear."

 Our research has increasingly focused on identifying the parameters that increase efficacy.
 For example, in our previous study [5], we found a montage focused on the parietal lobe was superior to one focused on the dorsolateral prefrontal cortex (DLPFC) for improving naming ability.
 Finding such parameter optimizations is critical for advancing tDCS as a therapy for people with dementia as we learn to tailor its administration.
 In the current project, our central goal is to examine a critical additional stimulation parameter: intensity.